-- It will be built with limestone marl, purchased from a North Carolina quarry and crushed concrete, recycled from bridge demolition projects in the state.
+The project will create over 15 acres of protected oyster reef, built with limestone marl, purchased from a North Carolina quarry, and crushed concrete, recycled from bridge demolition projects in the state.

 - The sanctuary serves as a nursery to help repopulate nearby harvestable cultch reefs.